-In FY 2011, DOJ and the Federal Trade Commission (FTC) continued to provide technical assistance on competition law and policy matters to newer competition agencies, including agencies in China, India, Russia, and Turkey.
+In FY 2012, DOJ and the Federal Trade Commission (FTC) continued to provide technical assistance on competition law and policy matters to newer competition agencies, including agencies in China, Taiwan, South Africa, Vietnam, South Korea, and Mexico.
+Technical assistance has also been offered to Australia.
 DOJ also provided commentary on non-Organization for Economic Cooperation and Development (OECD) countries' proposed laws, regulations, and guidelines; hosted a number of visits and study missions by officials of younger agencies; sent officials and staff to participate in seminars and conferences hosted by other agencies; and engaged in other assistance efforts to young agencies, such as providing advice on cases and issues by e-mail, phone, and video conferences.
 In addition, DOJ and FTC provided experts to the OECD's regional training center events, including workshops on cartels and merger reviews.